propitive/se_project_react/README.md

 ### 'Backend'

-The GitHub repo for the backend is available: [https://github.com/propitive/se_project_express](here).
+The GitHub repo for the backend is available [here](https://github.com/propitive/se_project_express).